-The Federal Highway Administration (FHWA) recently released a Bike Network Mapping Idea Book, a resource that highlights ways communities of different sizes have mapped their existing and proposed bike networks.
+The Federal Highway Administration (FHWA) recently released the Bike Network Mapping Idea Book, a resource that highlights ways communities of different sizes have mapped their existing and proposed bike networks.
 The book is intended to serve as a resource for communities working to identify, plan, and improve their bicycle networks.
-The mapping idea book also shows examples of maps at different scales and from rural and urban areas.
-Seven of the featured maps, including Yellowstone, Albemarle, Idaho Falls, Atlanta, Salt Lake City, Seattle, and North Santa Clara County were created by Alta’s GIS and Graphic Design team, which has created hundreds of maps for communities of all sizes.
+The mapping idea book shows examples of maps at different scales and from rural and urban areas.
+Seven of the featured maps, including Yellowstone, Albemarle, Idaho Falls, Atlanta, Salt Lake City, Seattle, and North Santa Clara County were created by Alta’s GIS and Graphic Design teams.

-So how do you create a useful and functional bicycle network map?
 What goes into the mapping strategies and techniques that result in an effective and visually appealing map?
-Our team of GIS experts and graphic designers has created some of the best bicycle network maps in the country and are excited to bring you this list of tips and tricks for making a great bike map.
+Having created hundreds of maps, our team brings you this list of tips for making a great map.

 - The most important thing you can do is to create a visual hierarchy of information.
 Prioritize your content and dial back information that is not as important so the crucial content “pops off the page”.
 It helps to ask, “What is the number one thing I would like to communicate on this map?”
 This is especially important for complex maps with large amounts of data.

 - Brighter colors will call attention to the most important elements, and using subtler colors for background information will help with readability.

 - More is not always better.
 Consider a schematic design if it’s appropriate to your purpose.
 The New York City subway map is a classic example of a highly functional yet simple map.
 Remember, maps don’t always correspond exactly to real-world conditions.